Descriptions: Pastoral Theology & Evangelism

 This course investigates the dynamics of significant relationships in the life of the leader and looks at the skills for developing and maintaining healthy relationships.

-PTH/MCS 561 Foundations for Family Ministries and Soul Care
+PTH/MCC 561 Foundations for Family Ministries and Soul Care

 This course will assist in the formation of a developmental framework for whole life discipleship, pastoral counseling, and soul care.
 This course examines development across the life span conceptualizing human development as a framework for understanding human beings created in the image of God.
 The life cycle will be utilized as a construct for the development of family life ministries and age appropriate introduction of theological concepts.
 Family systems thinking, important developmental processes and the major challenges faced at each stage will be examined.

-PTH/MCS 565 Interpersonal Helping Techniques with Diverse Populations
+PTH/MCC 565 Interpersonal Helping Techniques with Diverse Populations

 This course is designed to be a study of the necessary interpersonal skills in the counseling, coaching, and mentoring relationship.
 The helping sequence will be examined and specific skills and interventions for each stage will be studied.
 Special focus will be given to working with diverse populations and cultural implications.